MP Estate Planning UK

 Understanding Inheritance Tax in the UK

 Understanding inheritance tax is crucial for protecting your family’s wealth.
+With the average home in England now worth around £290,000, even a modest property combined with savings and a pension can push an estate well above the nil rate band.
 We’re here to help you safeguard your legacy.

 What is Inheritance Tax?

-Inheritance tax is a tax on the estate of someone who has passed away.
-It includes their property, money, and other assets.
-The tax is levied on the total value of the estate before it is distributed to the beneficiaries.
+Inheritance tax (IHT) is a tax on the estate of someone who has passed away.
+It applies to the combined value of their property, money, investments, possessions, and — from April 2027 — inherited pensions.
+HMRC calculates IHT on the total value of the estate, deducting any available exemptions and reliefs, before the remainder is distributed to beneficiaries.

 A vast, ornate oak table dominates the center of a high-ceilinged, wood-paneled study.
 Sunlight streams in through large, arched windows, casting a warm glow on the intricate details of the antique furnishings.
 On the table, a stack of documents and a silver-tipped quill pen sit alongside a vintage brass lamp, hinting at the important financial matters being discussed.
 The walls are lined with towering bookshelves, suggesting the wealth of knowledge and expertise available to navigate the complexities of inheritance tax in the UK.